Reading with Your Child

 At St Laurence we consider the ability to read to be of the highest importance.
 Not only do we want our children to leave us as 'good readers', but ultimately we aspire to ensure our pupils become 'lifelong readers'.
 It is our hope to establish a passion for reading within our students during their time with us; that they regard reading as something they choose to do for pleasure, rather than as a chore.

 Not only is it important to encourage your child to read and listen to them read, we strongly recommend that you read to your child regularly.
 This will encourage a love for reading, and they can hear how reading should sound.
-To show that your child has read either a book from school or an eBook on Bug Club, we would really appreciate your comments in your child’s Reading Diary.
+To show that your child has read their reading book we would really appreciate your comments in your child’s Reading Diary.
 It assists in our assessments of your child; helps us to see what they can do away from the classroom; and also reminds your child that you as the parent, and us as the teachers, are a partnership!